kge123/the-tech-blog/README.md

 ## Description

-This is a CMS-style blog site where you can publish blog posts and comment on other posts as well.
+This is a CMS-style blog site where you can publish blog posts and comment on other posts as well as your own.
+This could be implemented for any type of blog site.
 This site has been deployed to heroku and the link for the deployed application can be found below.

 ## User Story